 Bob introduced the concept of a 5-Year Plan and within that time-frame the group achieved their ambitions to recruit many more musicians, purchase instruments (with an Arts Council grant) and music.
-A permanent rehearsal base was established in Herne Hill SE24, and the group became a registered charity, initially called Southwark Concert Band, but later re-named to South London Community Music, with the band itself retaining the SCB name.
+A permanent rehearsal base was established in Herne Hill SE24, and the group became a registered charity, initially called Southwark Concert Band (SCB), but later re-named South London Community Music, with the band itself retaining the SCB name.

-Expansion and move to Camberwell
+Expansion and moves to Camberwell then Stockwell

-The bands are intended for adults, so, to expand their community activities, in addition to their own performances, and supported by an Arts Council grant, a few years ago the bands visited South London schools, enabling student musicians to sit amongst and perform with SLCM band members.
+The bands are intended for adults, so, to expand their community activities, in addition to their own performances, and supported by an Arts Council grant, a few years ago the bands visited South London schools, enabling student musicians to sit amongst and perform with our band members.
 The SLJO also ran a well attended series of jazz improvisation workshops, open to all, not just SLCM members.

 In 2011 SLCM became an incorporated charitable company, with a Board of Trustee/Directors, further consolidating its charitable status and objectives.

 In 2012 Bob and SLCM Trustee Lesley Khatabi co-founded London Sings, a community choir, again embracing a mix of abilities, and with an eclectic repertoire.